 But there are solutions.
 Girls and women who have access to schooling, vaccination and family planning can find their place in the modern world.
-Governments are often lax on issues of education and health, but international NGOs and female NGOs dedicated to gender equality and the empowerment of women are gently changing mindsets.
-If there is no Bill Gates for education, then funds must be collected from northern countries to support school for all, even girls.
-Same for climate change.
-Difficult access to food and drinking water has to modify crop-growing habits to combat arid land, over-grazing and the destruction of forests for firewood.
+Governments are often lax food and drinking water has to modify crop-growing habits to combat arid land, over-grazing and the destruction of forests for firewood.